How to Grow a Tea Garden and Brew its Tea

 Enter your email, and we'll send it to your inbox.
 Plus, you'll get delicious new recipes from us every Friday!

-It isn’t difficult to grow your own tea garden, it doesn’t require large spaces or sourcing hard-to-find plants and seeds.
-It’s a simple, healthy, and rewarding endeavor that results in delicious, soothing, restorative teas made from your own garden.
+It isn't difficult to grow your own tea garden; it doesn't require large spaces or sourcing hard-to-find plants and seeds.
+It's a simple, healthy, and rewarding endeavor that yields delicious, soothing, restorative teas from your own garden.

 Growing Gardens